w3f/polkadot-wiki/docs/maintain/maintain-index.md

 ## Governance

-- [How to pariticipate in Governance](maintain-guides-democracy.md) - Walkthrough on how to participate in governance.
+- [How to participate in Governance](maintain-guides-democracy.md) - Walkthrough on how to participate in governance.
 - [How to join the Council][join the council] - Step by step guide for running for the Council.
 - [How to vote for a Councillor][vote for councillors] - Step by step guide for voting for your